FGasper/p5-Test-Class-Tiny/README.md

 # HOW (AND WHY) TO USE THIS MODULE

-xUnit encourages well-designed tests by encouraging creation of independent chunks of test logic rather than a single monolithic block of code. xUnit provides standard hooks for:
+xUnit encourages well-designed tests by encouraging organization of test logic into independent chunks of test logic rather than a single monolithic block of code.

+xUnit provides standard hooks for:

 - startup: The start of all tests